In this article, we’re going to look at the best way to get your website noticed.

-In order to get the reader’s attention quickly, you need to make sure that your content is very relevant to them.
+To get the reader’s attention quickly, you need to make sure that your content is relevant.
 To do this, you need to consider who your ideal client is.
 What are they going to want to learn about from you?

 Once you’ve gained clarity about who you’re writing for, now you’re ready to decide what exactly to write about.
-This can be daunting, but there’s actually a really easy way to figure this out:
+This can be daunting, but there’s actually a straightforward way to figure this out:

-I recommend to clients that the best source of content is to start with the questions that you’re answering already.
+I recommend that the best source of content is to start with the questions you’re answering already.